 While FDA approval for the product existed for its use in a patient’s back only in the lumbar (lower) spine, the JAMA publication found that complications followed its use in both lumbar and cervical (relating to the neck) fusion procedures.
 And a 2008 FDA public-health notification issued in 2008 said that using Infuse Bone Grafts in non-approved ways, such as for cervical spine surgeries, heightened the risk of complications, including swelling of the neck and throat.

 A 2008 lawsuit filed in California claimed that the off-label use of Infuse for a neck surgery is what killed a 74-year-old woman.
-Thousands of more lawsuits have been filed, including one by Medtronic’s shareholders, which settled for $85 million in 2012.
+Other patients have filed thousands more lawsuits.

 Medtronic has since been accused of marketing its Infuse product for off-label uses that have allegedly contributed to patient injuries, and in some cases, death.